 - For the afternoon, we finish all of the classroom material.

-- At the end of the day we administer the Knowledge Test.
+- At some point during the 2 days administer the Knowledge Test.

 Class starts again on Sunday morning at 8:00 A.M.